semaphoreci/docs/docs/programming-languages/php.md

 ## Environment variables

-Semaphore does not set specific environment variables like `APP_ENV`.
+Semaphore does not set specific environment variables, like `APP_ENV`.
 You can set these at the task level.

 ``` yaml